JamesDunne/ivo-cms/README.md

 When a user completes a merge, a new `commit` is made with two parent `commitids` pointing to the two `commit`s that were merged.

 Every time a `commit` is made, the current user's HEAD `ref` is updated to point to the new `commitid`.

+CMS
+===

+IVO-CMS is built on top of the IVO library and is a very light-weight content management system based on processing and composing XML document fragments stored in the blob tree.

+A blob may be rendered as an entire HTML5 polyglot (meaning parseable as both valid XML and HTML5) document, constituting a whole rendered page, or it may be rendered as a simple <div> or <span> that can be injected into an existing page/request layout.

+The system implementation makes no assumptions about pages or URL mappings and allows the user of the system to make those types of decisions via the provider model.